-What do yoga and other contemplative practices, such as tai chi chuan and meditation, have in common, and how might those commonalities explain the mechanisms by which we experience positive physical, mental, and emotional effects?
+What do yoga and other contemplative practices, such as tai chi chuan and meditation, have in common?
+Additionally, how might those commonalities explain the mechanisms by which we experience positive physical, mental, and emotional effects?

 Type of Study

-Published research was accessed from the science database, Web of Science, primarily from the years 1997-2017, using the keywords mindfulness, meditation, yoga, or tai chi.
-Relevant research was reviewed for the specific techniques used in the contemplative practices and the benefits experienced from doing the practice.
+The research team accessed published research from the science database, Web of Science.
+They used research from the years 1997-2017 with the keywords mindfulness, meditation, yoga, or tai chi.
+They then reviewed relevant research.
+The researchers looked for specific techniques that practitioners used in contemplative practices and notes the benefits that practitioners experienced from doing the practice.

-The authors propose a model which suggests that yoga and other contemplative practices work by using specifically regulated breathing techniques (low respiration rate, long exhalations) which stimulate the vagal nerve, and in that way, positively affect the parasympathetic nervous system.
+The authors propose a model which suggests that yoga and other contemplative practices work by using specifically regulated breathing techniques (low respiration rate, long exhalations).
+That breathing technique stimulates the vagal nerve, which positively affects the parasympathetic nervous system.

 Attention to and control of our breathing may be one of the commonalities of contemplative practices that indirectly cause the positive effects that we experience.

 We have increasing research-based evidence that yoga practice, as well as many other contemplative practices, have physical, mental, and emotional health benefits.
 However, only very recently have researchers begun to take a look at why these practices have the positive effects that they do.
 Slowly research is beginning to develop hypotheses and gather information about the mechanisms that make yoga work.